 Numerous studies, such as MemberWise’s 2016 ‘Harnessing the Web’ survey, have all come to the same conclusion – increasing engagement is the most important objective for member-based organisations.
 Engagement is vital because it has a direct correlation to relevance; highly engaged members will view your organisations as more relevant (to them) than an unengaged member.
 Equally, unengaged members are significantly more likely to cancel their membership.

 So where do you start?
 Chances are you have already invested in some sort of CRM.
-Whether is Microsoft Dynamics, SAP or Salesforce, that investment is crying out for integration with your CMS.
+Whether it’s Microsoft Dynamics, SAP or Salesforce, that investment is crying out for integration with your CMS.
 Tying the two together enables you to use what you know about a member in a way in which they benefit through personalised content recommendations and a bespoke user experience.
 Thankfully, the latest developments in CMSs means integrating your CRM with your website has never been easier.

 Listen and react